History of the National Hockey League (2017–present): Deactivation of the Arizona Coyotes and expansion to Utah

 While the deal was reported in the media as a "sale" of the Coyotes, it was in reality two separate transactions in which $1 billion was paid by the NHL to Meruelo for the Coyotes franchise, while Smith paid a $1.2 billion expansion fee to the NHL's other owners.
 The $200 million difference is thus in effect a de facto relocation fee to be shared equally by the other 31 NHL clubs.
 The franchise began play out of the Delta Center in the 2024–25 NHL season under the temporary identity of the Utah Hockey Club, with a full identity to be developed in time for 2025–26.
 On May 7, 2025, the team's permanent identity was revealed as the Utah Mammoth.

+On September 24, 2026, the Winnipeg Jets' records and statistics from 1972 to 1996 were transferred from the Coyotes to the current Winnipeg Jets.
+As a result, the NHL revised the Coyotes' history to be a 1996 expansion team, while the Jets were considered inactive from 1996 to 1999, when the Atlanta Thrashers joined the NHL.